Existence of traveling waves for a nonlocal monostable equation: an abstract approach

-Acknowledgments. \ I thank Prof. Hiroshi Matano, Dr. Xiaotao Lin and Dr. Masahiko Shimojo for their discussion.
-I am grateful to the anonymous referees for valuable comments and notice of publication of the important paper [6].
+Acknowledgments. \ I thank Professor Hiroshi Matano, Mr. Xiaotao Lin and Mr. Masahiko Shimojo for their discussion.
 It was partially supported by Grant-in-Aid for Scientific Research (No.19740092) from Ministry of Education, Culture, Sports, Science and Technology, Japan.